 On July 6, 2020, we registered "Sociedad Operadora de Tarjeta de Pago Santander Getnet Chile S.A." as a new subsidiary and support company.
-On January 7, 2021, at the Extraordinary Shareholders' Meeting of the "Sociedad Operadora de Tarjetas de Pago Santander Getnet Chile S.A." the members agreed to pay total the subscribed and unpaid capital.
-Accordingly, "Santander Asesorías Financieras Limitada" will pay Ch\$0,8 million in cash and Banco Santander Chile should pay Ch\$37 million in cash plus assets whose appraisal determined by the Board were Ch\$3,689 million, thus the shareholders will have paid 100% of the company's capital.
-On January 29, 2021, the FMC through Resolution Exempt N°704 authorized the operation of "Sociedad Operadora de Tarjetas de Pago Santander Getnet Chile S.A." as a banking support company and its registration in the Payment Card Operator Registry, thus authorizing its commercial activities.
+On January 7, 2021, at the Extraordinary Shareholders' Meeting of Sociedad Operadora de Tarjetas de Pago Santander Getnet Chile S.A., the members were agreed to pay the subscribed and unpaid capital, for an amount of Ch\$3,727 million.
+Santander Asesorias Financieras, made a cash payment of Ch\$800 thousand.
+Banco Santander-Chile made a cash payment of Ch\$38 million and also contributing assets valued at Ch\$3,689 million.
+On January 29, 2021, the FMC authorized Sociedad Operadora de Tarjetas de Pago Santander Getnet Chile S.A. to serve as a bank support company and registered the company in the payment card operators registry.
+On March 22, 2021, Getnet's shareholders modified the company's bylaws to increase their directors from 3 to 5.